Atlanta Gay Travel

 Mixx Atlanta

 Mixx Atlanta is known to be the city’s best black gay dance club.
-It’s a modern establishment with a large bar that definitely gets rowdy, especially on weekends.
-You’ll be able to hear the bar’s energetic music from the parking lot outside.
+It’s a modern spot with a large bar that definitely gets rowdy, especially on weekends.
+You’ll be able to hear the bar’s music from the parking lot!

-Dancing and drag performances are the best part of going to Mixx.
-They also host weeknight karaoke as well as a Sunday brunch from 12 PM to 4 PM.
+Dancing and drag performances are the best parts of a night at Mixx.
+They also host weeknight karaoke as well as Sunday brunch.

 BJ Roosters

-Watching male dancers is the main event at BJ Roosters, Atlanta’s go-to gay stripper bar!
-The vibe here is friendly, casual, and sexy all at once.
+Watching male dancers is the main event at BJ Roosters, the city’s go-to gay stripper bar!
+The vibe here is friendly, casual, and sexy.

-You can sit by along the industrial-style bar, play darts or a round of pool, or grab something to eat all while watching some sexy guys dance in their underwear.
-And if you’re looking to see them in less clothing, there’s always a back room for that!
+Sit by along the industrial-style bar, play darts, or grab something to eat while watching sexy guys dance in their underwear.
+And if you’re looking to see them in less clothing, there’s a back room for that!

 The Hideaway